un-shayani/dotstatsuite-docker-compose/README.md

 The SMTP related parameters are used by the transfer service to send the execution report of import or transfer requests to users.
 The configuration of SMTP service is optional for development, testing or demoing purposes.
-If it is not enabled, the developer or system administrator can review the user's activity in the Transfer service's LOGS table in the database.
+If it is not enabled, the developer or system administrator can review the user's activity in the Transfer service's log files.

 In case you would like to have Transfer service to send mails with results of data import and transfer transaction, you can configure SMTP details in the *.env* file.
 By default the docker-compose examples are not configured to send emails.